bsalgadoa/Foobar_WithGoogle/README.md

  There are 5 levels in total[^note] to complete and so far I've solved Level 1 and challenge 1 of Level 2.
  Once you request a challenge, the clock starts ticking and you're in for a ride!

-I don't know where this will take me, but this is freakin awesome!!
+I don't know where this will take me, but this is freakin' awesome!!
  I'm very excited with the challenge itself, but also very happy and proud of what I've accomplished.
 I can look back and humbly say that (so far) I've solved 2 challenges of Google and damn, that feels good :)

 >*Level 1 status*